ait-testbed/attackmate/docs/source/configuration/config_vars.rst

 Variables can be defined in the key/value-format.
 The variables can be used in certain configuration places and are just placeholders for the values.
-Currently they can only be used for string-type variables!
+Currently they can only be used for string-type variables of commands!

 .. code-block:: yaml